MerkleTree-US/merkletreelabs.com/index.md

       # Add more cards as needed
   # Add more service sections as needed

+project_links:
+    - url: "mailto:hello@merkletreelabs.com" # url1
+      icon: fa fa-envelopes-bulk
+      label: Contact Us
 ---

-> At MerkleTree Labs, we’re not just preparing for the future—we’re creating it.
+**Our mission is simple:** to protect what matters most by pushing the boundaries of cryptographic innovation.

 We’re dedicated to building secure, forward-thinking systems that are ready to face tomorrow’s challenges.
+With a commitment to open-source development and a focus on crypto-agile solutions, we’re ensuring that the systems of today can withstand the threats of tomorrow.

 {% include snippets/homepage-services.html %}

-Our mission is simple: to protect what matters most by pushing the boundaries of cryptographic innovation.

-With a commitment to open-source development and a focus on crypto-agile solutions, we’re ensuring that the systems of today can withstand the threats of tomorrow.

 ## Why MerkleTree Labs?